 It’s worth noticing that the rule also produces discomfort when we can’t repay the favor.

-It’s been theorized this happened because the physicians didn’t feel like they deserved the check and didn’t want to feel the discomfort of taking without giving back.
+It’s been theorized this happened because the physicians didn’t feel like they deserved the check and didn’t want to feel the discomfort of taking it without giving it back.

-I think it’s also extremely interesting that when we show to people we are willing to let them change our mind and opinion, they will also be more willing to do the same.
+When we show people we are willing to let them change our minds and opinion, they will also be more willing to do the same.

-The rule of connectivity says that the more we feel connected with someone or attracted by someone, the more that person will be able to influence us.
+The rule of connectivity says that the more we attract or connect with someone, the more we will be able to influence them.

-Maximum influence then goes over how beauty and physical attractiveness help people in all situations and realms of life.
+Maximum influence then goes over how beautiful and physical attractiveness helps people in all situations and realms of life.

-Mortensen also discusses the importance of people skills in getting ahead in life both in your relationships and in your career and that people skills account for career success (a common quoted statistic made famous by Daniel Goleman in Emotional Intelligence).
+Mortensen also discusses the importance of people skills in getting ahead in life both in your relationships and in your career and that people skills account for most of your career success (80% is a commonly quoted statistic made famous by Daniel Goleman in Emotional Intelligence).

 Remembering names is a great way to establish a connection, says Mortensen -and if people forget your name, check out “when someone doesn’t remember you“-.

-Mortensen says that we are social animals, and many of our decisions and behavior are influenced by the people around us, and often in an unconscious way.
+Mortensen says that we are social animals, and many of our decisions and behavior are influenced by the people around us, often unconsciously.